Staff selected for Perioperative training

 |0

-This work, Staff selected for Perioperative training [Image 2 of 2], by Julie Lucas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Staff selected for Perioperative training, by Julie Lucas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.